rezmeplxrf/spendwise_web/README.md

 ```

-- If you don't want it to be a single page web, then you can create a folder in /web then create another index.html
+- If you don't want it to be a single page
+- e web, then you can create a folder in /web then create another index.html

 ## Compiling